GauvainD/GRAFT/README.md

     --neo4j                Writes the output in a Neo4j database and proceed to multiple loops.
 Incompatible with -o.
     -l, --label <label>    Reads graphs from metanodes in Neo4j database having the given label.
 Incompatible with -i.
     --target <target>      File containing the target schema.
-    -p, --prune <prune>    Number of best results to keep. [default: 6] --strat <strategy>     Strategy to use for the computation.
+    -p, --prune <prune>    Number of best results to keep.
+Set to 0 to keep all of them. [default: 6] --strat <strategy>     Strategy to use for the computation.
 Available strategies are: naive, random, weighted_distance and greedy. [default: greedy]
     -w, --weight <weight>  Weight to give to the distance in the weighted distance strategy.
 Must be between 0 and 1. [default: 0.5]
-    --minshash <sample>    Use minhash similarity with the given sample size instead of default jaccard index. [default: 200] --idempotent           Operations are idempotent
+    --minshash <sample>    Use minhash similarity with the given sample size instead of default jaccard index.
+    --idempotent           Operations are idempotent
     --theta <sim>          Minimum similarity to be considered as a solution. [default: 1.0] --turns <turns>        Maximum number of iterations without minimal improvement before giving up. [default: 5]